Certified EdTech Leadership (Published Nov 2020)

 Technology leadership in K-12 has expanded from just designing and maintaining technology systems to understanding how your decisions will dramatically affect every student that walks through the door.
 It’s also a role that can no longer be done in isolation as a “one off” aspect of the district.
 The content consists of strategies and ideas to help other CIOs move forward with a fresh look on IT.

-This book is a great addition to the COSN curriculum for the Certified Educational Technology Leadership exam.
 Even though its is written in a conversational format, it could be used as a companion CETL study guide.
 Please note, this is not an approved COSN resource.
 As someone who has gone through the CETL course, I believe it aligns well.
 Reviews of the book on Amazon also support the idea of this text as a CETL study guide.

 “Mike has created a field hide for new K-12 technology leaders.
 I used it as a study guide for CoSN CETL certification.
 A fantastic book.
 Thank you, Mike.”